crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/firewalls/README.md

 **BSD-Based Firewalls**

 BSD-based firewalls use networking and security tools native to BSD systems.
-BSD stands for Berkeley Software Distribution, a family of **Unix-like operating systems** derived from the original Berkeley Unix (developed at UC Berkeley).&#x20;
+BSD stands for Berkeley Software Distribution, a family of **Unix-like operating systems** derived from the original Berkeley Unix (developed at UC Berkeley).

 **Key BSD Variants in Firewalling**